Under Armour HOVR Phantom Review Facts

 With the great number of neutral road running sneakers on the market today, Under Armour has their work cut out for them to make a good impression.
-The Under Armour HOVR Phantom is an excellent option when considering a sneaker in this category.
+The Under Armour HOVR Phantom is an excellent option when considering a sneaker in this category like its newest cousin, the HOVR Sonic 4.
 The midsole is equipped with lots of great technologies to propel you through a fast and responsive running experience and the sneaker as a whole is pretty durable.
 As with any sneaker, there are pluses and minuses to this sneakers’ design but all in all it is a great option to put on your list.

 The outsole of the Under Armour HOVR Phantom features a full-length thick rubber material that boasts lots of little rubber knobs for lots of traction.
 The pattern of the outsole is very unique by design and features some flex grooves in the forefoot for a smooth and more flexible toe-off